 - f.
 Restrict access to information system media (e.g., disk drives, diskettes, internal and external hard drives, and portable devices), including backup media, removable media, and media containing sensitive information to authorized individuals. - g.
 Protect digital media during transport outside of controlled areas using a certified FIPS 140-3/140-2 encryption module; non-digital media shall follow GSA personnel security procedures. - h.
 Users must secure portable storage devices and removable media using the same policies and procedures as paper documents as prescribed by OHRM policies. - i.
 Users must protect portable storage devices and removable media in the same manner as a valuable personal item and should not leave them unattended in public places, automobiles, etc. - j.
 Information systems must run with the least amount of system privilege needed to perform a specific function and support system access granted on a need-to-know basis. - k.
 Information systems must be configured to the most restrictive mode (e.g., limiting ports, protocols, services, etc.) consistent with operational requirements. - I. Google Chrome Extensions (often developed by third parties) extend Google Chrome and Google Apps functionality.
 Extensions shall be disabled by default and enabled for business purposes following review and approval by OCISO Security Engineering Division. - m.
 Bluetooth is approved for use on GSA GFE.
-The following restrictions apply: - (1) Devices must use the Bluetooth Protocol version 1.2 or later.
+The following restrictions apply: - (1) Devices must use Bluetooth Protocol version 1.2 or later.
 If the device was manufactured 2005 or later, the version must be confirmed by consulting the device specifications. - (2) If a password/PIN must be chosen for device pairing the user should use a combination of letters and numbers when possible.
-A four digit pin should not be used unless this has been hard coded by the manufacturer.
+A four digit pin should not be used unless the length has been hard coded by the manufacturer.
 Users should also use a different passcode/PIN for each separate device pairing. - (3) The computer/device should not be discoverable except as needed for pairing.
 Discoverable mode (also known as "visible mode" or "pairing mode") allows the pairing of two Bluetooth devices.
-Users must ensure discoverable mode is disabled after pairing is completed. - (a) Bluetooth capabilities must be disabled when they are not in use. - (b) Two devices should not remain connected for more than 23 hours at a time since the encryption keys can repeat after this.
+Users must ensure discoverable mode is disabled after pairing is completed. - (a) Bluetooth capabilities must be disabled when they are not in use. - (b) Encryption should always be enabled for Bluetooth connections (i.e., "Security Mode 1" does not enable encryption, and therefore should never be used).